 Break down large goals and ideas into smaller daily activities to optimize the allocation of your resources and ensure goal-driven development.

-From the start, you have 4 Types (data chunks): Goal, Idea, Step, and Task, same as the steps of the original GIST planning process.
-These 4 types can be visualized with boards, lists, timelines, tables, and more.
+From the start, you have 4 Databases: Goal, Idea, Step, and Task, same as the steps of the original GIST planning process.
+These 4 Databases can be visualized with boards, lists, timelines, tables, and more.
 You have a pre-made Goals timeline, Idea bank, Steps Kanban board, Steps by Quarter board, and Tasks Kanban board.

 Define Goals on a Timeline.
 Remember to avoid solutions at this point and only describe desired outcomes.
 Expand the goal to add key results, description, or comments.
 Connected ideas and their state will automatically appear here too once you add them.

 Collect hypotheses on how to achieve Goals in Idea Bank.
 Ideas are automatically prioritized based on impact, confidence, and ease.
 Everybody is welcome to contribute!

 Break down the best Ideas into Steps.
 Each Step is an experiment that tests the idea.

 Plan Steps by quarterand update their status on a Kanban board.
 Try to keep Steps short and execute them one at a time: prototype → MVP → beta → launch.

 Break down Steps into bite-sized Tasks.

 Move Tasks through a workflow on a Kanban board.
 It has pre-built "Open", "In progress" and "Done" states, but you can easily add more.

 Invite your team.
 Click Invite People link on the left to add more users.